 District Election 2020

-Additionally, there is one appointed position expiring on May 1, 2020.
+In addition to the elected board supervisor position, there is one appointed position expiring on May 1, 2020 as well.
 The deadline to apply for the appointed position is March 31, 2020.
 Candidates must be registered voters residing on Whidbey Island, and may be required to own land or operate a farm.
 Complete information on how to file as an appointed candidate is available to review and download at:

 WICD Board Member Profiles